Bride kidnapping: In literature

 In Frances Burney's novel, Camilla (1796), the heroine's sister, Eugenia, is kidnapped by an adventurer called Alphonso Bellamy.
 Eugenia decides to stay with her husband on the grounds that she believes her word is a solemn oath.
 Eugenia is fifteen years old, and so underage, and is coerced into the marriage—both were grounds for treating the marriage as illegal.

 A Sherlock Holmes story features bride kidnapping.
 In "The Adventure of the Solitary Cyclist" (1903), a woman is employed as a governess by a man who knows that she will soon inherit a fortune, with the intent of a confederate marrying her.
 The ceremony does eventually occur, but is void.

-The manga Otoyomegatari A Bride's Story takes place in central Asia.
+The manga Otoyomegatari, or A Bride's Story, takes place in central Asia.
 The heroine is married to a boy in an outside clan, but regrets regarding this decision occur when her original clan has problems bearing heirs.
 Her birth family comes to retrieve her with the intention of marrying her to someone else, but without success.
 Her new family tells the invaders that the girl has been impregnated, which would be the last seal on the marriage.
 They doubt this has occurred as the groom is very young and, desperate, they resort to a kidnap attempt, but again fail.

-The fantasy novel A Storm of Swords features marriage by capture (or "stealing a woman") as the traditional form of marriage north of the Wall.
+George R.R.
+Martin's 2000 fantasy novel A Storm of Swords, the third book in Martin's A Song of Ice and Fire series, features marriage by capture (or "stealing a woman") as the traditional form of marriage north of the Wall.
 The Free Folk consider it a test for a man to "steal" a wife and outwit her attempts on his life long enough for her to respect his strength and come to love him.
 More often, though, marriages by capture are conducted between a couple already in love, an elopement without the extra element of attempted murder.
 Jon Snow and Ygritte have such a marriage by capture, although at the time Jon was ignorant of the custom and thought he was merely taking her prisoner.
 The Ironborn are also known to practice this custom, taking secondary wives while reaving the mainland, which they refer to as "salt wives".

 The Tamora Pierce fantasy novel The Will of the Empress includes bride kidnapping as a major plot point and has extensive discussions of the morality of bride kidnapping.
 Multiple characters are kidnapped for the purpose of marriage during the novel, which is used as a warning against it (in keeping with the women's rights focus of her series), particularly in the case of poor women or those without social support systems.